Smanar/Rhonda/README.md

 > sudo apt-get install libcurl4-openssl-dev
 > sudo apt-get install libjack-jackd2-dev libsndfile1-dev libasound2-dev

-You need too, to buid the portaudio library, but if you don't need special configuration, you will have all the files inside the archive.
+You need too,  buid the portaudio library, but if you don't need special configuration, you will have all the files inside the archive.

-Then, there is a code::block project in the source, so you can install it, open the *cdb file and build the project.
+There is a code::block project in the source, so you can install it, open the *cdb file and build the project.
 Be patient, it will take lot of time (the file pugi.xml itself need more than 4/5 mn).
 But for the next time, you will rebuild only the modified files.

 > sudo apt-get install codeblocks